andrei-punko/java-interview-coding/interview-materials/preparation-to-interview.md

 ## Not Yandex

-First, it is highly recommended to start reading the following book (engineering sections): http://www.crackingthecodinginterview.com/contents.html
+Highly recommended the following book (engineering sections): http://www.crackingthecodinginterview.com/contents.html

 What to revise:
-• complexity of sorting algorithms
+- complexity of sorting algorithms
-• after solving every issue algorithm’s time complexity is usually discussed
+- after solving every issue algorithm’s time complexity is usually discussed
-• DFS/BFS are frequently asked during coding interviews
+- DFS/BFS are frequently asked during coding interviews
-• solving some Dynamic programming problems would be useful because they are less intuitive than for example Greedy
+- solving some Dynamic programming problems would be useful because they are less intuitive than for example Greedy
-• Questions similar to climbing stairs: https://leetcode.com/problems/climbing-stairs/description
+- Questions similar to climbing stairs: https://leetcode.com/problems/climbing-stairs/description